Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 He was specific with his instructions and she did precisely as he said, practicing several times to get it exactly correct.

-She looked up at him in awe as the tiny fire cast its glow on them.
+She looked up at him in awe as a tiny contained fire magically came to life.

 “Where do you get your patience?
-Can you teach me that?”
-She said, smiling at his glowing face.
+Can you teach me that?” she asked, smiling at his glowing face.

 “I’m a wizard, not a miracle worker.”
-He gave her his signature smirk, but it turned into a warm smile.
+He flashed his signature smirk, but it turned into a warm smile.

 But their eyes held much too long and the smile left his face.